 The unfortunate truth is that lawyers in general aren't very transparent up front about their fees, which makes many people hesitant to even talk to an attorney in the first place.
 Even the lawyers who have ads on TV touting their low contingent fees don't include the fine print about potential additional costs and possible exposure to having to pay the other side's fees if your claim is not successful.
 The problem with trying to be transparent up front about fees is that it is often impossible to even know what kind of fee structure might be appropriate until we have met and discussed the details of your case.

 So please don't call and ask "How much do you charge?" - because until we meet there is no way to answer that question.
 The place to figure that out is during an initial consultation, for which the firm does charge a fee, and at which time we'll be able to quote a fee if we are able to offer representation.

 Although we can't quote a fee until meeting with you, we realize that uncertainty about attorneys' fees can be the most daunting part about hiring a lawyer, so the following discussion represents an attempt to add some certainty into the process wherever possible by discussing the typical fee structures for most cases handled by Harper Law.

-In cases where the amount of work is somewhat predictable we make every effort to offer a flat, or fixed, fee.
-Such matters include LLC formation services, some justice court litigation, and some non-litigation matters within a narrow scope of specified services.
+In cases very limited cases where the amount of work is predictable we are able to offer a flat, or fixed, fee.
+Such matters typically include simple document preparation, review, and consultation, or other non-litigation matters within a narrow scope of specified services.
 We will only be able to determine whether a flat fee is something we can offer, and the amount of the fee, after the initial paid consultation.